Bellarmine College Preparatory: History

 Bellarmine was founded in 1851 by Fr.
 John Nobili, S.J., and his companions, as Santa Clara College, a school for secondary and college-age students.
 In 1912, the college was separated into 2 schools - Santa Clara University and Santa Clara Prep.
-After sharing the same campus for thirteen years, the secondary school moved to its current College Park Campus after purchasing the land from the University of Pacific (then known as the College of Pacific) for $77,500.

-In 1926 the renovated school opened its doors to a student body of 200 registered students.
+After sharing the same campus for thirteen years, the secondary school moved to its current College Park Campus after purchasing the land from the University of the Pacific (then known as the College of the Pacific) for $77,500.
+In 1926, the renovated school opened its doors to a student body of 200 registered students.

-After its relocation, several structural changes to the school's identity followed.
-In 1928, the school changed its name by the persuasion of the Archbishop of San Francisco to Bellarmine College Preparatory, in honor of Robert Cardinal Bellarmine, a canonized saint and Jesuit of the sixteenth century.

-The school colors converted from the red and white of Santa Clara to a blue and white pattern, to honor Saint Mary, the Mother of Jesus.

-After World War II, Fr.
-Gerald Sugrue S.J. modernized the school's facilities by raising funds for the establishment of the Schott Academic Center, Vincent O’ Donnell Residence Hall, Samuel A. Liccardo Center, James A. Carney Science Center, Leontyne Chapel and Matthewson Hall.
-These new academic buildings accompanied the development of a new gymnasium and fitness center.
-Bellarmine remained a boarding school until 1985, after which the institution converted to a predominantly day school.
-In 2001, Bellarmine celebrated its 150th anniversary in educating young men in the Jesuit tradition.

 In 2011, the Lorry I. Lokey Academic Center was completed after a $15 million gift from the family of the philanthropist and founder of Business Wire.
 This was the single largest gift in the school's history.
 The new center houses over 27 classrooms, a faculty lounge and the Craft-Malcolm Family Academic Resource Center.

 The College Park Caltrain station is adjacent to the campus since its inception and has been a historic presence for Bellarmine's metropolitan community.
-Over 140 students take the train to school everyday from San Mateo county to Gilroy.
+Over 140 students take the train to school every day from San Mateo county to Gilroy.
 The station is served by only 4 trains a day, timed to correspond with the school's hours.
 In recent years, amidst discussion of the station shutting down, the school has lobbied Caltrain to avoid cutting service to the station.